gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental Scala compilation

-The Scala plugin now supports incremental compilation by integrating with [Zinc](https://github.com/typesafehub/zinc), a standalone version of
-[sbt](https://github.com/harrah/xsbt)'s incremental Scala compiler.
-By compiling only classes whose source code has changed since the previous compilation, and classes affected by these changes, incremental compilation can significantly reduce Scala compilation time.
+Due to the sophistication of the language and type system, Scala programs can take a long time to compile.
+Gradle 1.3 addresses this problem by integrating with [Zinc](https://github.com/typesafehub/zinc), a standalone version of [sbt](https://github.com/harrah/xsbt)'s incremental Scala compiler.
+By compiling only classes whose source code has changed since the previous compilation, and classes affected by these changes, Zinc can significantly reduce Scala compilation time.
 It is particularly effective when frequently compiling small code increments, as is often done at development time.

 To switch the `ScalaCompile` task from the default Ant based compiler to the new Zinc based compiler, use `scalaCompileOptions.useAnt = false`.
 Except where noted in the [API documentation](http://gradle.org/docs/current/dsl/org.gradle.api.tasks.scala.ScalaCompile.html), the Zinc based